reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 </Sandpack>

 Notice how you no longer need to know *how* `useChatRoom` works in order to use it.
-You could add it to any other component, pass any other options, and it would work the same way.
+You could add it to any other Component, pass any other options, and it would work the same way.
 That's the power of custom Hooks.

 ## When to use custom Hooks {/*when-to-use-custom-hooks*/}